simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Feb 16-Feb 18 2024
+Solar Radiation Storm Forecast for Feb 17-Feb 19 2024

-              Feb 16  Feb 17  Feb 18
+              Feb 17  Feb 18  Feb 19
-S1 or greater   30%     30%      5%
+S1 or greater   15%      5%      5%

-Rationale: There is a chance for S1 (Minor) conditions over 16-17 Feb.
+Rationale: There is a slight chance for S1 (Minor) conditions on 17 Feb.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Feb 15 2024 1707 UTC.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at Feb 16 2024 0653 UTC.

-Radio Blackout Forecast for Feb 16-Feb 18 2024
+Radio Blackout Forecast for Feb 17-Feb 19 2024

-              Feb 16        Feb 17        Feb 18
+              Feb 17        Feb 18        Feb 19
-R1-R2           55%           55%           35%
+R1-R2           60%           35%           35%
-R3 or greater   15%           15%            5%
+R3 or greater   15%            5%            5%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, over 16-17 Feb.
-There is a chance for R1-R2 events on 18 Feb.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely, with a slight chance for R3 or greater events, on 17 Feb.
+There is a chance for R1-R2 events on 18-19 Feb.

 ```